quantum-kite/kite/docs/background/tight_binding.md

 to that obtained by first-principles calculations in a suitable reference system[^1][^2][^3][^4].

 Suitably parameterized TB models provide an accurate description of molecular orbitals in molecules and Bloch wavefunctions in many solids.
-The complexity of TB models grows only linearly with the number of atomic orbitals, providing a basis for large-scale calculations of a plethora of equilibrium and non-equilibrium physical properties, including optical absorption spectra, simulations of amorphous solids, and wave-packet propagation.
+The complexity of TB models only grows linearly with the number of atomic orbitals, providing a basis for large-scale calculations of a plethora of equilibrium and non-equilibrium physical properties, including optical absorption spectra, simulations of amorphous solids, and wave-packet propagation.
 Disorder, interfaces, and defects can be conveniently added to a TB model by modifying on-site energies and hopping integrals, and adding auxiliary sites.
-Such a multi-scale approach has proven very successful in describing impurity scattering[^5][^6], moiré patterns[^7], complex interactions induced by ad-atoms[^8], optical conductivity of disordered 2D materials[^9], and geometrical properties, vibrational frequencies and interactions of large molecular systems[^10].
+Such a multi-scale approach has proven very successful in describing impurity scattering[^5][^6], moiré patterns[^7], complex scattering potentials induced by ad-atoms[^8], optical conductivity of disordered 2D materials[^9], and geometrical properties, vibrational frequencies and non-covalent interactions of large molecular systems[^10].

-[^1]: Simplified LCAO Method for the Periodic Potential Problem, J. C. Slater and G. F. Koster, [Phys.
+[^1]: Simplified LCAO method for the periodic potential problem, J. C. Slater and G. F. Koster, [Phys.
 Rev. 94, 1498 (1954)](https://journals.aps.org/pr/abstract/10.1103/PhysRev.94.1498)

 [^2]: Elementary prediction of linear combination of atomic orbitals matrix elements, S. Froyen and W.A.
 Harrison, [Phys.
 Rev. B 20, 2420 (1979)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.20.2420)